Life after The Death of a Loved One

 I just returned from Hollywood Beach, Florida and had a nice time with my sister, Norma.
 I generally don't travel in August as the weather is too hot, but wanted to give her moral support as she moved two weeks ago from New York.

-Its amazing, how fast she has adjusted to her new town; she is in her element as she is very artistic and sociable, and the town where she lives has cultural events and very friendly residents who already have extended invitations to her.
+It's amazing, how fast she has adjusted to her new town.
+She is in her element as she is very artistic and sociable, and the town where she lives has cultural events and very friendly residents who already have extended invitations to her.
 She moved, in order to start life afresh - alone, without her 18 year old son, Omar who passed away 3 years ago.

 A day or so before she left NY, I did a meditation and asked that a sign be given to her in a dream or while awake that would give her strength and courage to make her move.
 On the morning before her departure, she had a dream with her son Omar, and he was rocking her back and forth gently, while kissing her tenderly.
 She woke up with a deep feeling of love embracing her, and she knew this was a confirmation that she had made the right decision.
 I was grateful that neither time or distance, or even death stands in the way of a spiritual connection, if we but keep our minds and hearts open and free of anger and bitterness.